pennyl67/openminted-guidelines/guidelines_for_providers_of_publications/uploading-instructions.md

-### How to share your resources {#uploading-instructions}
+### How to register your resources {#uploading-instructions}

-If you wish to share publications that can be harvested for TDM purposes through OpenMinTeD, you can do so
+If you wish to register publications that can be harvested for TDM purposes through OpenMinTeD, you can do so

 * by registering through OpenAIRE, following procedures and guidelines at: [https://www.openaire.eu/validator/welcome.action](https://www.openaire.eu/validator/welcome.action)